-- Direct Impact effects of economic activity directly related to the subject sector.
-Here, it means the multi-family rental sector. - Indirect Impact effects are related to economic activity in industries providing goods and services to the companies directly involved in the particular sector. - Induced Impact effects are generated from the expenditure of incomes generated in the direct and indirect rounds.
+- Direct Impact effects of economic activity directly related to the subject sector. - Indirect Impact effects are related to economic activity in industries providing goods and services to the companies directly involved in the particular sector. - Induced Impact effects are generated from the expenditure of incomes generated in the direct and indirect rounds.